PAYE & Salary Calculator South Africa

 How much UIF do I pay per month?

-What is the difference between PAYE and income tax in South Africa?
+What is the top marginal tax rate in South Africa?